 Wu et al. (2013) compared a number of filter approach feature selection methods based on their application to three hyperspectral data sets.
 They used a number of performance measures for comparison, including classifier accuracy, feature stability, and their own criterion called the maximal minimal associated index quotient (MMAIQ).
 MMAIQ uses Cramer’s V-test values to trade feature relevance against redundancy and is applied in a forward selection type routine.
 While the authors concluded that MMAIQ provided the best overall performance, it did not provide good stability for high dimensional data.

 A number of feature importance measures (including the FCBF) were incorporated by Brown et al. (2012) into a common theoretical framework.
 These measures all consider both relevance and redundancy in some way.
 A comprehensive empirical study was used to compare the performance (in terms of stability and classifier accuracy) of these measures.
 The study tested the criteria in a FS approach, under varying conditions, including redundancy in high dimensional feature spaces.
-They concluded that joint mutual information (JMI) (Yang and Moody 1999) provides the best feature selection performance overall.(Wang et al. 2010; X. Chen et al. 2016; X. Chen et al. 2017)(Gui et al. 2016)(X. Chen et al. 2017)
+They concluded that joint mutual information (JMI) (Yang and Moody 1999) provides the best feature selection performance overall.

+In recent years, a number of feature selection approaches based on “structured sparsity regularisation” have been developed (Wang et al. 2010; X. Chen et al. 2016; X. Chen et al. 2017).
+Structured sparsity regularisation incorporates prior knowledge of the group structure of features to improve the performance of sparsity regularisation (Gui et al. 2016).
+The supervised multiview feature selection (SMFS) method of X. Chen et al. (2017) addresses the trade-off between feature relevance and redundancy.
+In this approach, features are clustered into homogenous groups or “views” using affinity propagation (AP) with a squared Euclidean distance similarity measure.
+A sparse set of features is selected from these views by the joint 𝓁1,2-norm minimisation of a loss function and regularisation term.
+The loss functions assumes a linear dependence between features and class labels and incorporates the structure of the feature views into the loss and regularisation terms in a way that encourages sparsity of selected features within views.
+This translates into a In this way, the high complementarity and relatively low redundancy.

 With the exception of FCBF, the above feature selection procedures can be grouped into two categories: